 I’m not saying that every show needs a queer storyline, but if Bridgerton is making sexual discovery one of its themes, and includes a whopping set of eight children, why not make one (or two) of them fall outside the binary?
 What if Benedict’s threesome had included a man?
 What if Eloise Bridgerton, who abhors the idea of marriage, comments on the Regency’s dependency on heterosexual relationships?
 Why not include some main characters who are curious, questioning, or at least engage in same-sex affairs?
 While it may not be accurate to Quinn’s original series, it is accurate to life.

-The good news is that we’re only one season down, and if things go well, Bridgerton will have seven more stories to tell.
+The good news is that we’re only one season down and season 2 with a new female lead, Simon Ashley will have more stories to tell.
 Like Eloise, we’re ready for something that breaks the rules.